nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * **Person List View**: Also referred to as "`personList` view", this is the display that shows the list of elderly in ContactMate.
 By default, it is displayed when you start the application and is also displayed after using the `list` or `find` commands.

-* **History List View**: Also referred to as "`historyList` view", this is the display that shows the contact records and profile view of a specific elderly.
+* **History List View**: This is the display that shows the contact records and profile view of a specific elderly.
 It is displayed after using the `history` command.
 --------------------------------------------------------------------------------------------------------------------

 ## Known issues